 Strategies to promote telecommuting are appropriate for any size employer, located in any environment.
 It can be promoted when jobs do not require face-to-face interaction every day of the week and the work is information based.

-Strategies to promote cycling work at any size employer and in urban, suburban or rural locations.
-Comfort with cycling is subjective so it can be encouraged under many different work site conditions.
-In general, it is best if the work site is not located at the top of a hill and the surrounding streets have bicycle lanes or shoulders.
+Strategies to promote cycling are appropriate at any size employer in urban, suburban or rural locations.
+Comfort with cycling is subjective so it can be encouraged under different work site conditions.
+In general, it is best if the surrounding streets have bicycle lanes or shoulders and are relatively flat.
 A comfortable cycling commute distance is generally less than 15 miles.

 Strategies to promote walking to work are appropriate for any size employer.
 Promoting walking to work is most effective when a portion of the workforce lives within 3 miles of the worksite and the surrounding streets, as well as the access to the worksite, are pedestrian friendly.

 Company-provided Private Transit (e.g., Employer Buses)

 Company-provided private transit works best at work sites with over 1,000 employees located in areas not well-served by transit, but that have HOV or express lanes in the corridors leading to them.

 Variable Work Hours (e.g., 9-day/80-hour work weeks)

 Variable work hours can work for any size company in any location.
 The key to their success is that employees do not typically work more than 40 hours per week.
 They also work well where work-life balance is an employer priority.